Podcastindex-org/podcast-namespace/README.md

 ### <u>Phase 3 (Open)</u>

+The following tags should be considered purely as proposals.
+They should not be relied upon or implemented except for testing purposes and experimentation.

 - **\<podcast:id platform="[service slug]" id="[platform id]" url="[link to the podcast page on the service]" />**

    Channel